2023–24 RFU Championship

-The 2023–24 RFU Championship is the fifteen season of the RFU Championship, the professional second tier of rugby union in England.
+The 2023–24 RFU Championship is the fifteenth season of the RFU Championship, the professional second tier of rugby union in England.
 It features eleven English teams, with the 12th team, and reigning champions, Jersey Reds, withdrawing from the competition at the start of the season after going into liquidation.

 Ealing Trailfinders were crowned champions on 11 May 2024 with a game still to play, despite losing away to Doncaster Knights, thanks to Cornish Pirates defeating Coventry on the same day.
 It would be Ealing's second Championship title in three years, but once again they would be denied promotion to the Premiership due to the minimum standard criteria.
 No teams would be relegated this season due to Jersey's liquidation.

 Structure

 The eleven teams will play each of the other teams twice.

 The results of the matches contribute points to the league as follows: